-Today sees the anniversary in 1890 of the finding of the body of a fourteen year old girl named of Amelia Jeffs, in West Ham, East London.
+Today sees the anniversary in 1890 of the finding of the body of a fourteen-year-old girl named Amelia Jeffs, in West Ham, East London.

 MISSING SINCE 31st JANUARY

-On Friday 31st January, Amelia had been sent out to purchase a fish supper from a shop in Church Road, about a quarter of a mile from where her family resided at number 38 West Road.
+On Friday 31st January, Amelia had been sent out to purchase a fish supper from a shop in Church Road, about a quarter of a mile from where her family resided.

 When she failed to return, her concerned parents launched a search of the neighbourhood and, by the next afternoon, the police were also looking for her.